wendahere/GoGetter/Journal.md

 **insert pictures**

 Reynard continued to work on the keypad.
 Ask Loius to flash the arduino micro.
 Considered making a PCB as the wires leading to the arduino micro is very messy.

+### Thursday 29/10/2020

+Allen brought parts from Aircon Lab in SP.

+Wen Da tested all of the power supply units Allen brought to ensure that it is working.
+Wen Da went to Easy M Ltd Pte at Republic Plaza, #06-00 to see what parts he could take for the project.